Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 # Adobe Campaign Classic

-## Configure Campaign Classic extension in Launch
+## Configure Campaign Classic extension in the Data Collection UI

-1. In Experience Platform Launch, click the **Extensions** tab.
+1. In the Data Collection UI, click the **Extensions** tab.
 2. On the **Catalog** tab, locate the **Adobe Campaign Classic** extension, and click **Install**.
 3. Type in the settings for your extension.
 4. Click **Save**.